bangbangcon/bangbangcon.github.io/index.md

 ## Who's speaking?

-Maybe [you](give-a-talk.html)!
-Our call for talk proposals is open!
+Our [call for talk](give-a-talk.html) proposals is closed.
+We're currently reviewing the many amazing talk proposals we received!

 <a name="where" id="where"></a>